jbrhm/jsh/README.md

 To achieve substitution, the substitution must be of the form `$[command part 1]${[environment variable name]}[command part 2]`.
 In this case the characters from the `$` to the `}` will be replaced by the value of the environment variable name.
 In the case where the environment variable does not exist, it will be substituted for an empty string.
+The environment variable `$?` will return the previous process' exit value.

 > [!IMPORTANT]
 > `jsh` does not support nested variable substitutions